-The Supervising Traffic Engineer (STE) will be present at the site or the surrounding road network at the times of event traffic activity.
+The Traffic Engineer (TE) will be present at the site or the surrounding road network generally at the times of peak event traffic activity undertaking traffic monitoring and observations.

-The responsibilities of the STE are:
+The responsibilities of the TE are:

-- · Certification of the installation and proper implementation of TMP and TCP,

-- Liaison with Falls Festival management and Site Manager,

-- Liaison with Traffic Control Supervisor,

-- Liaison with Camping Manager,

-- · Liaison with Parking Manager,

-- Liaison with Council and RMS.

-- Liaison with NSW Police,

-- Design and Modification of existing approved traffic control plans when required,

-- Certification of new traffic control plans when required.
+- Certification of the installation and proper implementation of TMP and TCP, - Liaison with Falls Festival management and Site Manager, - Liaison with Traffic Control Supervisor, - Undertake Traffic Monitoring activities, - Provide Traffic Evaluation Report following each event. - Design and Modification of existing approved traffic control plans when required, - Certification of new traffic control plans when required.